readthedocs/readthedocs.org/docs/user/commercial/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In addition to providing the same features as |org_brand|,
-commercial subscriptions to Read the Docs add additional features based on the same software platform but on a separate infrastructure.
+commercial subscriptions to Read the Docs add additional features and run on separate infrastructure.

 .. figure:: /img/community_in_business.png
    :align: center
    :scale: 50%

    Read the Docs for Community and Business are a combined system:
-   All features developed for community benefit the business solution, and a lot of solutions developed for business
+   All features developed for community benefit the business solution, and most solutions developed for business users
-   are implemented for community.
+   are implemented for the community.

 The following list is a high-level overview of the areas covered by |com_brand|.
-If you want exact details, please refer to the `pricing page <https://about.readthedocs.com/pricing/>`__ of the public site.
+If you want a full feature breakdown, please refer to our `pricing page <https://about.readthedocs.com/pricing/>`__.

 Private repositories and private documentation
     The largest difference between the community solution and our commercial offering